 David: It happens both ways in the studio.
 But a lot of time we will have the music done to a certain point & start tracking before the vocals are finished.
 The bed tracks might influence Troy to do something different then what we had for the rough demo.
 We are never married to an idea.
 We are always changing or rewriting trying to get the best out of the song.

 Tell us about the live side to the band, presumably the favourite aspect of the band?

-Big thanks for sharing time with us guys; anything you would like to add or reveal for the readers?
+Once again a big thanks for sharing time with us; anything you would like to add or reveal for the readers?